janosrusiczki/rusiczki.net/_posts/2018-01-08-a-new-blogging-engine.markdown

 Another point that's worth mentioning is that the generated pages are ran through [jekyll-tidy](https://github.com/apsislabs/jekyll-tidy) which turns them into deliciously formatted HTML.
 This tickles my web developer bone the right way.
 Go ahead, have a look at the source of a page and wonder at the perfect indentation.

-Last but not least, the theme I'm using is a lightly customized [Hyde](https://github.com/poole/hyde), the [about page](https://www.rusiczki.net/about/) got some long needed updates and to celebrate the launch the site is now secured with a [Let's Encrypt](https://letsencrypt.org/) certificate.
+Last but not least, the theme I'm using is a lightly customized [Hyde](https://github.com/poole/hyde), the [about page](https://www.rusiczki.net/about/) got some long needed updates and to celebrate the launch the site is now secured with a [Let's Encrypt](https://letsencrypt.org/) certificate and is served through HTTP/2.

 Here's to many years of static HTML! :)